NAUbackup/VmBackup/README.md

    SRs can be handled.
  - In addition to any scheduled cron backups, the VmBackup.py script can be run manually as desired.
-However, it is important to keep in mind that the backup process does use important DOM0 resourses so running a backup during heavy workloads should be avoided.
+However, it is important to keep in mind that the backup process does use important DOM0 resources, so running a backup during heavy workloads should be avoided.
  - The SR where VDI is located requires sufficient free space to hold a complete snapshot of a VM.
 The temporary snapshots created during the backup process are deleted after the vm-export has completed.